 The allowance for impairment losses on trade and other receivables is considered to be a matter of significance as it requires the application of judgment and use of subjective assumptions by management.
-As of December 31, 2023, trade and other receivables has a total carrying amount of P563 million contributing 6% of the Company's total assets.
+As of December 31, 2024, trade and other receivables amounted to of P379 million, contributing 4% to the Group's total assets.